BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 }
 ```
 &emsp;&emsp;This woudn't cost much memery, since even a single picture is a lot larger than some simple text.
 So the problem comes to **when to write**.
 &emsp;&emsp;The answer is the time you scroll to the bottom of the page.
-So I defined a function named ```check_bottom``` , whitch computes the position of the scrollbar and add picture to the page.
+So we defined a function named ```check_bottom``` , whitch computes the position of the scrollbar and add picture to the page.
 ```js
 function check_bottom(){
     if((document.body.scrollTop+document.body.clientHeight-document.body.scrollHeight>-document.body.clientHeight/2)&&(document.getElementById("container").lastChild.firstChild.firstChild.firstChild.complete)){